fross123/csv_to_qlab/website/docs/tutorial-basics/send-to-qlab.md

 Open an empty QLab workspace.

 :::note
-CSV to QLab will operate with both QLab 3 and QLab 4, however not all functions are availible on QLab 3.
+CSV to QLab will operate with both QLab 3 and QLab 4, however not all functions are available on QLab 3.
 :::

 ## Find the IP address